 So, what is your idea of the meaning of life?
 Are you destined for greatness?
 Take time to figure this out for yourself and find fulfillment.

 I’m sure you’ve asked yourself about the meaning of life.
 Most adults have at some point.
 We ponder, we laugh, we cry, and we ask ourselves once more: What is the meaning of life?
 Maybe we already know the meaning, and maybe we are getting close.
 One thing is for sure, there are lots of questions to be asked.

 There are some people who see life as a test, while others see it as a random set of happenings.
 Each of these ideas are plausible.
-There are many other meanings which cause our imaginations to run wild.
+There are many other meanings that cause our imaginations to run wild.

 1. “Who am I?”